rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 {% endhint %}

 {% hint style="warning" %}
-Remember Sentry needs the `release` value for every single session.
-If both `Set Release By Property` and `Release` field kept empty, the particular session will be discarded from the destination end due to missing or non-string release.
+Sentry needs the `release` value for every single session.
+If both `Set Release By Property` and `Release` fields are kept empty, the particular session will be discarded.
 {% endhint %}

 * **Release:** This field is used for tracking your application's version in Sentry.